blaster151/fp-3/eslint-plugin-fp-3/README.md

 New rules can be added under the `rules/` directory and exported from [`index.js`](index.js).
 Once exported, they can be referenced in `.eslintrc.cjs` under the `fp-3/<rule-name>` namespace.

+## `oracle-result-shape`

+**Severity:** error in the recommended config.

+Ensures exported oracle helpers (functions named `check*`, `analyze*`, or `test*`) expose the canonical `{ holds: boolean; details: string; … }` shape in their return types.
+The rule inspects the TypeScript return type (including unwrapping `Promise` results) and raises an error if either property is missing or typed incorrectly.

+## `registry-path-convention`

+**Severity:** error in the recommended config.

+Requires object literals with a `registryPath` property to use a dot-delimited string literal that starts with a lowercase subsystem prefix (for example, `relativeMonad.example`).
+This keeps registry entries aligned with the naming conventions described in the documentation.

+## `registry-satisfies-record`

+**Severity:** warning in the recommended config.

+Warns when exported registry objects (identifiers containing `registry`) are not annotated with `satisfies Record<string, Descriptor>` (or an equivalent type assertion).
+Enforcing the constraint ensures descriptor maps remain fully typed and immutable.

+## `law-registry-registration`

+**Severity:** warning in the recommended config.

+Warns when a module exports a `Lawful`-typed constant without also calling `registerLawful(constant)` in the same file.
+The heuristic catches unregistered law suites before they quietly fall out of the runtime registry.

+## Flat config support

+Repositories that rely on ESLint’s flat configuration (including toolchains like Next.js once they move to ESLint 9) can import `eslint.config.js`, which reuses the same parser and plugin instance that `.eslintrc.cjs` references today.
+This keeps framework builds and local CLI runs aligned on the recommended rule set without forcing adopters to duplicate settings.